Azure Stack HCI solution overview

 Use cases for Azure Stack HCI

-There are many use cases for Azure Stack HCI, although it isn't intended for non-virtualized workloads (other than SQL Server, which runs great on Azure Stack HCI).
+There are many use cases for Azure Stack HCI, although it isn't intended for non-virtualized workloads.
 Customers often choose Azure Stack HCI in the following scenarios:

 Data center consolidation and modernization

 Refreshing and consolidating aging virtualization hosts with Azure Stack HCI can improve scalability and make your environment easier to manage and secure.
 It's also an opportunity to retire legacy SAN storage to reduce footprint and total cost of ownership.
 Operations and systems administration are simplified with unified tools and interfaces and a single point of support.